 Teach your children that there is not only one wrong or right answer but that everybody has their own opinion which should be respected.
-Thinking this way will aid them to see how their friends may have different perspectives and that is ok.
-A way to teach them to be open minded is by practising it yourself.
-Make the effort to no judge and show empathy and understanding.
-If your children see you acting this way, they will learn that this approach is the best one to use.
-Children model us all the time, they are watching all the time so it is important that if we want to educate them a certain way then we must practice it ourselves first.
+Thinking this way will aid them to see how their friends may have different perspectives and that it is okay.
+A way to teach them to be open minded is by practising it yourself first.
+Make the effort to no judge and show empathy and understanding towards others.
+If your children see you acting this way, it will come familiar to them and they will use it in their daily life.
+Children model us all the time, they are watching us constantly so it is important that if we want to educate them a certain way then we must practice it ourselves first.

 Points to Remember

-- We cannot deny that parents are not able to solve all of the problems a child faces but taking interest in their daily behaviour and mood can definitely give them an idea on how to assist them.
+- In reality parents are not able to solve all of the problems a child faces but taking interest in their daily behaviour and mood can definitely give them an idea on how to assist them.

 - As a parent, you must always be a supporter and always willing to help your child to make new friends.

 - Be an example of empathy and non judgement to your children so they practice it in their life also.